stratdev3/SimpleW/documentation/simplew/docs/reference/controller.md

 public HttpRequest Request;
 ```

-This property contains all informations about the request.
+This property contains all the information about the request.
 See the [HttpRequest](./httprequest) class for uses.

 ## Response